 A key component of workplace safety comes from employees being able to watch out for one another.
 However, working alone presents a fundamental challenge to watchfulness.
 How can someone watch a colleague’s back if that colleague is out of sight?

 Working alone can increase the likelihood of some workplace hazards or risks and, when incidents do occur, the consequences can be more severe.
 Here are some quick tips to help make sure that you stay safe while working alone.

 Stop and consider the work involved

 Start by identifying all potential risks on the job site.
 Think through the entire situation, and identify what possible hazards are present, or can arise, for each step of the task.
-Be sure you consider the location, nature of the work, what forms of emergency communication are available, and length of time you will be working alone.
-Also, it is extremely important to be aware of all possible high risk activities, such as working from heights, with electricity, or hazardous equipment/materials, as these present a greater risk to a lone worker.
+Be sure you consider the location, nature of the work, what forms of emergency communication are available, and the length of time you will be working alone.
+Also, it is extremely important to be aware of all possible high-risk activities, such as working from heights, with electricity, or hazardous equipment/materials, as these present a greater risk to a lone worker.